 The combination of these three workspaces creates a functional layout that perfectly accommodates this family’s lifestyle.

-At Studio M, we believe that your kitchen layout should be dynamic, functional, and perfectly tailored to YOU and your lifestyle.
-To learn more about how to map out your work zones and create a well-designed space, contact one of our Studio M kKitchen & Bath designers.
+At Revival House, we believe that your kitchen layout should be dynamic, functional, and perfectly tailored to YOU and your lifestyle.
+To learn more about how to map out your work zones and create a well-designed space, contact one of our Revival House kitchen & bath designers.